xlevine/Wine-Vivino/README.md

 - Vivino.com is an online marketplace and rating app for wine founded in 2010 and headquartered in San Francisco.

-- Its database contains more than 10 million wines.
+- Its database contains more than 10 million wines (REF).

 ![Image description](https://github.com/xlevine/Wine_Analysis/blob/master/plots/Vivino_screen.png)